You might be wondering if Strapi would be the right alternative to WordPress for you. We’ll help you make that decision.

 Available on GitHub, Strapi exists to fuel the world’s creativity and productivity.
 Strapi is community-first.
 And free.
 And will stay that way.
 Forever.

-Ready to give it a try?
 We hope this global overview of Strapi compared with WordPress helped you make your decision.
+In case you still have questions, the open-source community can help you get started onboarding Strapi or migrating your data from WordPress.